YOUR SEPARATION & DIVORCE CAN BE NEGOTIATED OR MEDIATED WITHOUT

 Collaborative family law is gaining in popularity to such an extent that the Canadian federal government has included amendments to the Divorce Act that include an obligation on the part of family law lawyers to advise their clients of the possible use of collaborative negotiations.
 Collaborative family law can also be used to negotiate marriage contracts and cohabitation agreements because it focuses on the interests and goals of the couple that results in effective problem-solving.

-We are a members of Best4All: Collaborative Practice of Waterloo Region, the Ontario Association of Collaborative Professionals, and the International Academy of Collaborative Professionals.
+We are a members of Collaborative Divorce Waterloo Region (Best4All), Collaborative Practice Hamilton Halton (CPHH), Collaborative Family Law London & Middlesex, the Ontario Association of Collaborative Professionals (OACP), Collaborative Professionals of Canada (CPC), and the International Academy of Collaborative Professionals (IACP).

 When you are ready to move forward with a customized, respectful alternative to traditional adversarial separation and divorce, please contact our firm for more information.
 We will help you to create a customized solution that considers the priorities of both spouses, and without ever having to go to court.
 Best of all, your information will be kept strictly confidential and private in a manner that court proceedings cannot achieve.
 We are ready to help - give us a call!